mk360/trpc-cra-typescript-template/README.md

 ### File structure
 - `frontend` is a CRA app.
-- `backend` contains the backend server, using a very simple tRPC router and an Express instance.
+- `backend` contains the backend server, using a very simple tRPC router, an Express instance and a Hello World route.
 The port it runs in is set to 3600 by default.
 - The root `node_modules` contains all the npm dependencies for your backend server.
 Your CRA app has its own `node_modules`.

 ### Setup